 Question 9: How would you display the current time and date with SQL queries?

 “How to” SQL interview questions are also common and normal, so don’t be surprised if you get one or two during your interview.

 SQL has an inbuilt command GetDate() that retrieves and showcases the current time and day.

 Question 10: What is ‘denormalization’?

 Denormalization is a process when you access the database from the higher forms towards the lower forms.
-This process is performed with the goal of increasing database performance.
+This process is performed to increase database performance.

 Question 11: What’s a ‘query’?

 As the term itself implies, a query is simply a question.
-This question is sent to the database via a specific code in order to retrieve some sort of information from it.
+This question is sent to the database via a specific code to retrieve some sort of information from it.

 Now that we’ve covered some of the more basic SQL interview questions, you should have a better understanding of what the beginning of your job interview will look like.
 After your potential employers see that you’ve cracked the interview questions and answers, however, they might one-up the odds and give you some advanced questions.
 This is why it’s better to come prepared – now we’ll move on to the more challenging questions.